JayDaley/tao/Introduction to the IETF.md

 # <a id="meetings">IETF Meetings</a>

 The IETF holds three week-long meetings a year with the primary goal of helping Working Groups get their tasks done, and promoting mixing among the WGs.
 In-person participation at IETF meetings now averages between 1000 and 1500 participants.
-These meetings rotate through Asia, North America and Europe each year, though it occasionally meets outside of these regions.
+These meetings rotate through Asia, North America and Europe each year, though the IETF occasionally meets outside of these regions.

 IETF meetings are very different from standard computer industry conferences as there is no exposition hall, no sales staff and the sessions are mostly meetings of existing or proposed working groups who meet to discuss their ongoing work.
 There are generally eight concurrent tracks of WG sessions which are scheduled so as to reduce the number of scheduling conflicts for related WGs.